Hope Island, Queensland: Geography

 Hope Island is positioned on the northern Gold Coast.
 It is bounded by the Coomera River to the west, north-west, and north.
 The river then splits into a northern and southern branch around Coomera Island to east. the southern branch bounds Hope Island to the east.
 Hope Island is bounded to the south-west and south by Saltwater Creek.
-The undeveloped Coomera Island lies to the east of the Hope Island preventing direct access to Moreton Bay.
+The undeveloped Coomera Island lies to the east of Hope Island preventing direct access to Moreton Bay.

 Hope Harbour is in the east of the suburb providing boat access to the southern branch of the Coomera River (27.8734°S 153.3760°E).

 The Pacific Motorway is to the west passing through the neighbouring suburb of Helensvale.

 History

 The Indigenous name for the area was Boykambil.

 The area was named after colonial aristocrat Captain Louis Hope, who in 1867 was granted the island then known as Boykambil near the mouth of the Coomera River in recognition of his contribution in developing the sugar industry in Queensland.

 After arriving in Moreton Bay in 1848, Hope spent the next 20 years building sugar plantations on the edge of Moreton Bay.
 The development of a sugar plantation called ‘Rockholm’ on the Island was largely undertaken by the Grimes Family.
 By the twentieth century, the sugar and arrowroot plantation had passed into the hands of the Sheehan and Davidson families.
 Hope himself never actually lived in the suburb of Hope Island, preferring to live in Ormiston on the edge of Moreton Bay.